akarsh1207/Longwave-Radiation-Model-Hawaii/Readme.md

 # Longwave Radiation Cloud Data Processing for Hawaii Data
-Ther following repository contains timeseries data from various stations in Hawaii.
+The following repository contains timeseries data from various stations in Hawaii.
 Only a sample dataset has been taken to begin the processing for now.
+The hosted website provides for 3 downloads/(3 days).
+Asked for extension of the download limit as well.